The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 There are multiple variations and sub-variations here.

-One focuses on leaders’ dependance on followers’ perceptions of them.
+One focuses on leaders’ dependence on followers’ perceptions of them.
 Another focuses on the transaction, with one strand borrowing from economics and exchange theories, and another focusing on power relations.

 The economic view centering on costs and benefits is endlessly elastic and treating leaders and followers as equals does not seem to capture the reality of leadership.